About us

 January 2024

-Eike and Elmeri join our team!
+Elemeri and Eike join our team

 Two new post docs join our team.
 Eike recently finished his PhD at Stockholm University and is already an internationally recognized expert on the search for axions using observations of supernova explosions.
 Elmeri joins us after having finished his PhD at the University of Turku and having worked as a cryo engineer at BlueFors.
 We are very much looking forward to his contributions in the lab!